giraffe-fsharp/Giraffe/README.md

 ```

 Defining another custom HTTP handler to validate a mandatory HTTP header:

-*(This is only an extremly simmplified example of showing how to add custom authentication handlers.)*

 ```
 let requiresToken (expectedToken : string) (handler : HttpHandler) =